black-code1/freeCodeCamp/Learn-the-Date-Object-by-Building-a-Date-Formatter/README.md

 Chain the join method to your reverse method.
 Pass in an empty string as the separator.

 Open up the console and see the output.

+# Step 22
+Now that you have a better understanding on how to work with the split, reverse, and join methods, you can delete your exampleSentence variable and console statement.